Peter Russell (ice hockey)

 Peter Russell (born 20 June 1974) is a Scottish ice hockey coach and former goaltender.
-He is currently the head coach of both the EC Bad Nauheim in the Germany DEL2 and the Great Britain men's national ice hockey team.
+He is currently the head coach of Milton Keynes Lightning and Great Britain men's national ice hockey team.

 He is the most successful coach in Great Britain history at both senior and junior level, with 13 World Championship medals including 8 gold medals.
 He has also competed with Great Britain’s Men 5 times in IIHF top division Pool A during the past years.

 Professional career

 Playing career

 Russell made his debut with the Ayr Raiders during 1990 in the British Hockey League.
 In 1992, Pete moved to British Division 1, the country's then-second-tier league, playing for the Medway Bears, Dumfries Vikings, Blackburn Hawks, Slough Jets and the Paisley Pirates.
 In 1996, Russell played for the Castlereagh Knights followed by a second spell with the Paisley Pirates again.
 He then played one game for the Nottingham Panthers in the British Ice Hockey Superleague before retiring at the age of 24.